Category Archives: Bavarian Royals

 Ludwig became King of Bavaria upon his father’s death on October 13, 1825.
 His reign saw the reorganization of the administrative regions of Bavaria and the establishment of the city of Ludwigshafen.
 The King established the Ludwig Canal between the Main and Danube rivers, and in 1835, the first German railway was constructed between the cities of Fürth and Nuremberg.

 However, his previous liberal policies became more repressive after the July Revolution of 1830.
-Several years earlier, he had reinstated policies of strict censorship which were greatly opposed by the population.
+Several years earlier, he had reinstated policies of strict censorship greatly opposed by the population.
 In 1837, he saw the Ultramontanes, backed by the Roman Catholic Church, gained control of Parliament and begin making drastic changes to the constitution, including the removal of civil rights granted to Protestants.
-Ludwig himself was a strong opponent of Protestantism, but his views changed in 1841 following the funeral of his Protestant stepmother, Queen Caroline.
-Large demonstrations were held by Catholic factions, and the King, who had a very close relationship with Queen Caroline, was greatly disturbed by the disturbances, simply because of religion.
+Ludwig himself was a strong opponent of Protestantism, but his views changed in 1841 following the funeral of his Protestant stepmother Queen Caroline.
+Catholic factions held large demonstrations and King Ludwig, who had a very close relationship with Queen Caroline, was greatly disturbed by the disturbances.

 Lola Montez, circa 1851. source: Wikipedia

 By 1848, Ludwig’s reign was coming to an abrupt end.
-Facing protests and demonstrations by students and the middle classes, the King had ordered the closure of the university.
+Facing protests and demonstrations by students and the middle classes, the King had ordered the university closed.
 Shortly after, the crowds raided the armory on their way to storm the Munich Residenz.
-Ludwig’s brother, Karl, managed to appease the protesters, but the damage was done.
-The King’s family and advisors turned against him, and he was forced to sign the March Proclamation, giving substantial concessions toward a constitutional monarchy.
+Ludwig’s brother Karl appeased the protesters, but the damage was done.
+The King’s family and advisors turned against him, forcing him to sign the March Proclamation, giving substantial concessions toward a constitutional monarchy.
 Unwilling to rule this way, King Ludwig I abdicated on March 20, 1848.

 King Ludwig I, c1860. source: Wikipedia

 King Ludwig spent the rest of his life in Bavaria, devoting his time to supporting and fostering the arts.
-He published several books of poems during his reign, as well as several translations of plays.
+He published several books of poems during his reign and translated several plays.
 On February 29, 1868, King Ludwig died in Nice, France, aged 81, having survived his wife and five of his children.
 He was buried at St. Boniface’s Abbey in Munich, Kingdom of Bavaria, now in Bavaria, Germany.
 Keeping with tradition, his heart was entombed at the Shrine of Our Lady of Altötting in Altötting, Kingdom of Bavaria, now in Bavaria, Germany.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.